 Again, technology can be your key to the world’s running communities, from meetup.com – a website connecting likeminded people of all kinds, not just runners – to the MyCrew app, which connects people to local running and fitness groups.

 If you can’t find a group to run with, you could try emailing (or visiting) the local independent running store.
 These tend to be staffed by keen runners who will love helping you out with routes and may even hold their own group runs.
 There’s also a Nike+ Run Club or Adidas Runners group you can run with in many major cities.

 If you enjoy a drink or two after your run, the Hash House Harriers are a running group with a strong commitment to the post-run social, and have branches all over the world, from Khartoum to Canberra.
 Rather than simply run, they follow secret trails that can take you to some of the most unexplored parts of a city.
 To find your nearest group look on gthhh.com.

-Of course going off alone gives you the freedom to run when you want and at your own pace.
-It’s worth asking your hotel or AirBnB host for any areas to avoid.
+Of course, going off alone gives you the freedom to run when you want and at your own pace.
+If traveling, it’s worth asking your hotel or Airbnb host for any areas to avoid.
 One trick is to look for the nearest water – a river, canal or seafront – and run along it one way and back again.
 As well as often being pleasant places to run – though not always – this has the added bonus of making it hard to get lost.
-Less adventurous, but always a good traffic-free option, is to run laps around the nearest park
+Less adventurous, but always a good traffic-free option is to run laps around the nearest park